-Ever wonder how one step on a squeaky floor can make such a loud, piercing sounds?
-A simple nail connecting the joist and sub-floor may get warped or fail out of place and once the nail is not in its place, the pressure against Subfloor will cause that squeak, every time you step on that warped area.
+Ever wonder how one step on a squeaky floor can make such a loud, piercing sound?
+A simple nail connecting the joist and sub-floor may get warped or fail out of place and once the nail is not in its place, the pressure against the Subfloor will cause that squeak, every time you step on that warped area.
 Until the problem area is addressed, underneath the flooring system, your problem will not fix itself and will only get worse.

 - Main Flooring – top layer (hardwood, laminate planks, vinyl, tile, etc)

 - Sub-Flooring – middle layer (plywood or composite)

 - Joist – bottom layer (wooden beams, steel, concrete)

 A seamless grouping of the three will provide for a solid, well-built flooring system and will result in a squeak-free home.